parsaeisa/Notes/AI/CognitiveAIandKnowledgeDrivenSystems.md

     * Step 4 (Graph Retrieval): The generated query is executed against GraphDB to retrieve relevant relational triples linked to the visual input in real time.
     * Step 5 (Grounded Response Generation): Conditioning on the augmented prompt (comprising the input image, user question, and retrieved triples), the model generates the grounded, verified final response within the same inference phase.

+**Prompt engineering** is designing prompts when we are talking to LLM/VLM model.
+This happens **2 times** in the pipeline.
+First is when we are getting SPARQL queries to send them to GraphDB and the second is when we got the answer from GraphDB and we want to tell LLM/VLM instructions on how to work with this answer.

 ### Different Graph DBs
 Graph databases are broadly divided into dozens of implementations across two primary architectural paradigms: